b-ploetzeneder/MachineVisionCodeSnippets/docs/_docs/highlight.md

 ## How does it work?

-Just plugs in the equation for the Highlight.
-Uses a matrix product to reduce nr of calculations.
+Just plugs in the equation for the highlight kernel.